Police identify driver, man hit by car in Springdale

 The driver was traveling north in the same lane when she hit Pelter with the driver's side front of the car, police said.

 Police identified the driver as Rosa Rodriguez, 41.
 Rodriguez was cited for no driver's license.
-She submitted to a blood alcohol test and was negative, the release says.
+She submitted to a blood alcohol test that showed she wasn't intoxicated, according to the release.

 The investigation of the incident is complete and no additional charges are expected, according to the release.